At a Glance

 ✨Tip Number 2

 Brush up on your knowledge of AS9102 and First Article Inspection Reports (FAIRs).
-Being able to discuss these topics confidently will show that you are well-prepared and understand the critical aspects of the role.
+Being able to discuss these topics confidently will show that you are well-prepared and understand the industry's requirements.

 ✨Tip Number 3

-Highlight any experience you have with IFS or similar systems in managing goods-inward processes.
-This practical knowledge can set you apart from other candidates and demonstrate your ability to hit the ground running.
+Highlight any experience you have with IFS or similar systems during your conversations.
+This technical proficiency is crucial for managing goods-inward processes effectively and can set you apart from other candidates.

 ✨Tip Number 4

-Prepare examples of how you've contributed to Continuous Improvement (CI) projects in previous roles.
+Prepare examples of how you've contributed to Continuous Improvement (CI) projects in the past.
 Sharing specific instances where you've improved processes or upheld quality standards will showcase your proactive approach and analytical thinking.

 We think you need these skills to ace Goods In Technician